Understanding the Basics of Sheet Metal Edge Rolling

 Material selection determines feasibility and quality.
 Common choices include:

-Low-carbon steels (e.g., DC04) offer high ductility and consistent forming behavior.
+Low-carbon steels (e.g., DC04): Offer high ductility and consistent forming behavior.
 They tolerate large strains without cracking.

-Aluminum alloys (e.g., AA6016 or AA5182) provide weight savings and corrosion resistance but require careful control to avoid tearing.
+Aluminum alloys (e.g., AA6016 or AA5182): Provide weight savings and corrosion resistance but require careful control to avoid tearing.

-High-strength steels (e.g., DP600) offer superior strength but harden significantly during bending, increasing springback.
+High-strength steels (e.g., DP600): Offer superior strength but harden significantly during bending, increasing springback.

-Magnesium alloys, used in lightweight applications, need elevated temperatures (around 250–300°C) to improve formability.
+Magnesium alloys: Used in lightweight applications, need elevated temperatures (around 250–300°C) to improve formability.

 Clean surfaces thoroughly to remove lubricants, dirt, or oxides.
 Align sheets precisely, especially when joining two panels.
 Use fixtures to maintain consistent flange height.
+Trimming the metal edge perfectly ensures a straight and consistent finished edge, and pre-stretching the metal helps to prevent distortion during the bead rolling process.

 Robotic rollers maintain consistent force and speed, improving repeatability.